Choosing & Using a Sleep Trainer Clock

 What age can I introduce a Sleep Trainer clock?

 It depends a lot on the child but generally from about 2 years old.
-The key is when your child is able to understand what the clock means - for example, if Sam's eyes are closed, that means you stay in bed as Sam is still sleeping.
-Or when your child can tell the clock being yellow means the day has started.
+The key is when your child is able to understand what the clock means - for example, if the Claessens clock is illuminating the picture of the sleeping bunny, that means stay in bed and get up with the picture of the awake bunny is illuminated, or when your child can tell the clock being yellow means the day has started and blue means stay in bed/asleep.

 Purchase a Sleep Trainer